ohjay/in-pursuit-of-beauty/README.md

 ## Abstract

-I create a 3D scene, along with a corresponding top-down stylization map that describes how each part of the scene should be stylized.
-The map is smooth; I mark points in the scene which will have certain style targets, and interpolate between those style targets (weighted by distance) to arrive at the final desired style for each location.
-Then, I allow users to interactively walk around the scene, with the final rendering for each viewpoint determined as a stylized version of a fast Panda3D render.
-The idea is that some parts of the scene are intentionally stylized to be "more beautiful" than others, and the user can, if he/she chooses, search for this beauty.
-Also, in keeping with a theme from my past projects, I include a [chicken](https://www.turbosquid.com/3d-models/christmas-chicken-grey-art-3d-1266316) in the scene, which is the target (and the high point) in the search because chickens are beautiful.
+In this program, users can interactively walk around a stylized 3D scene.
+The main idea is that some parts of the scene are intentionally stylized to be "more beautiful" than others, and a user can, if he/she chooses, search for this beauty.
+To this aim, I place a target object somewhere in the scene.
+The closer and more oriented toward the object the camera is, the more "beautiful" the scene will become.
+In keeping with a theme from my previous projects, I make the target a [chicken](https://www.turbosquid.com/3d-models/christmas-chicken-grey-art-3d-1266316) because chickens are beautiful.

-I use [Panda3D](https://www.panda3d.org/) for rendering, and [`pytorch-AdaIN`](https://github.com/naoto0804/pytorch-AdaIN) for arbitrary style transfer.
+I use [Panda3D](https://www.panda3d.org/) for initial rendering, and [`pytorch-AdaIN`](https://github.com/naoto0804/pytorch-AdaIN) for arbitrary style transfer.
+In accordance with the approach from [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/pdf/1703.06868.pdf), I interpolate between two styles' feature maps before decoding each frame.
+In my eyes, one of these styles always has a greater aesthetic value than the other.

-Also (artistic interpretations): characterizes the subjective and relative nature of beauty.
-If I intentionally try to make things less beautiful, it may make other things appear more beautiful by comparison.
-Furthermore, the chicken only represents my subjective preference for the aesthetic quality of that stylization; others may find other parts of the scene more or less beautiful and that is okay too.
-Finally, raises another question about beauty: how much is about style, how much is about content?
+I have intended for this project to characterize the relative and subjective nature of beauty.
+If I deliberately try to make things less beautiful, it might make other things appear more beautiful by comparison.
+Furthermore, when I say that some stylized views are more beautiful than others, it is only my own preference; others may find other parts of the scene more or less beautiful and that's okay too.
+Finally, the project premise and the stylization algorithm prompt the following question about beauty: how much is about style, and how much is about content?

 | More "Beautiful" | Less "Beautiful"     |
 | ---------------- | -------------------- |